Gunabhirambilla/Gunabhiram-portfolio/index.md

 **Tech Stack**: SQL, Excel

-- Analyzed message segment usage across customers
+- Audited SMS reminder content and segment usage at the customer level.
-- Created standardized templates capped at ~150 characters
+- Defined message templates with a ~150-character cap to minimize multi-segment texts.
-- Identified and disabled 300+ inactive phone numbers
+- Identified and disabled 300+ inactive or unnecessary phone numbers.
-- **Impact**: Reduced SMS spend & improved messaging performance.
+- **Impact**: Reduced monthly SMS costs and standardized messaging behavior across customers.

 ---